-We're currently based out of an old chocolate factocry in Copenhagen, Denmark, and focus all our time on the social sculpture that is Human Hotel.
+We're currently based out of an old chocolate factory in Copenhagen, Denmark, and focus all our time on the social sculpture that is Human Hotel.

 Since 2002, we've worked with human matchmaking as our artistic format.